Bachelor of Criminal Justice

 Each small block represents a 15-point course.
 Large blocks represent 30-point courses.

+It is possible to combine a Bachelor of Criminal Justice degree with other degrees such as the Bachelor of Arts, Bachelor of Laws or Bachelor of Science.
 Normally you can complete a double degree (BCJ plus three-year degree) in five years and an LLB plus three-year degree in five-and-a-half years, but some combinations may take longer.
-If you are considering a double degree you should get advice from a School of Law Student Advisor or the Liaison Office.

 Find out more information about Double degrees.